aa-codecademy/sp2025-cms-js/cms/README.md

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.

+## 🎯 Default Setup

+This Strapi instance is configured with a default Article content type that includes:

+- **Title**: String field for article titles
+- **Content**: Rich text blocks for article content
+- **Cover Image**: Media field for article images

+### Default Article

+When you first start the application, a default article will be automatically created with:

+- Title: "First Article"
+- Content: "Some random text for the first article"

+This ensures consistent data structure across different database setups.

+## 🛠️ Development

 ### `develop`

 Start your Strapi application with autoReload enabled.
 [Learn more](https://docs.strapi.io/dev-docs/cli#strapi-develop)